 Jeri’s music has roots in many art forms.
 Though she studied piano, marimba and voice from a young age through college, her song writing and singing career only took off after a first career as sculptor and a second with her 60’s involvement in anti-war, collective theater groups.
 She then became active in the Women’s Music Network of the 70s performing extensively and recording (A Few Loving Women and Jeritree’s House of Many Colors) on her own Seawave Recordings label, enjoying world-wide exposure.

 After teaching music and writing in New York City public schools and colleges for 20 years, she continues to compose and sing solo as well as with small ensembles that work out of her Manhattan recording studio.
-Her colorful and textural compositions and mixes, showing that early sculptor’s hand, also have a dramatic drive; a novel, poetry, plays and analytical writings have been published in (among many others) Chicago Review and Peoples’ Theater in America and by New Victoria, Mari, 1990.
+Her colorful and textural compositions and mixes, showing that early sculptor’s hand, also have a dramatic drive; a novel, poetry, plays and analytical writings have been published in (among many others) Chicago Review, Paid my Dues and Peoples’ Theater in America and by New Victoria, Mari, 1990.

 Holly Near: in “Art & Activism: Women’s Music”